-The facility fails to thoroughly investigate potential employees – A thorough investigation, including background checks, of all potential employees is necessary in identifying those who have abused in the past or those who may be inclined to abuse in the future.
+The facility fails to thoroughly investigate potential employees – A thorough investigation, including background checks, of all potential employees, is necessary for identifying those who have abused in the past or those who may be inclined to abuse in the future.

 Compensation in Nursing Home Abuse Cases